DataLDana/PostParliament/README.md

      of the Instagram URL
    - the posts are split into smaller data frames with only 30000 rows, as this is supposed to improve the performance of the web application **post_chunks{i}.csv**

+# The web application
+The web application is made in Python code using the library Streamlit, which turns Python code into web apps without the need of front-end experience.
+Steamlit uses the code saved in GitHub and automatically deploys the app.
+The file **app.py** in the main folder is the main file for the app.
+**functions_app.py** defines functions and  **requirements.txt** the requirements for the app.
+The app.py loads the database, which is given in the folder Data.
+Note, that the .streamlit folder is necessary to allow files >200mb in the Streamlit app.

+# Planned Updates
+Unfortunately, due to the large file database, the app breaks down sometimes, although the performance improved due to the steps taken.
+The next update includes:
+- further troubleshooting with the large database
+- further analysis: comparing election results to posting behavior
+- adding sentiment APIS: analyzing the tone of posts and see if certain posts are more successful